 Hunting Gifts for Her

 I don’t know if it’s just me, but I can’t see myself hunting with a pink bow or a pink knife.
 I feel there aren’t a lot of hunting gifts for women out there.
-When I was working on my fishing gift guide, I also felt there wasn’t a lot out there for women that fish either.
+When I was working on my fishing gift guide, I also felt there wasn’t a lot out there for women who fish either.
 Any woman who hunts would enjoy anything already mentioned, but there are a few things out there that I think any woman hunter would love.

 Hunting Gifts for Kids